 In my blog post “How to succeed with Microsoft Teams” I mentioned that you should lead by example and that it is good to agree on some common “House Rules”.
 I have since elaborated a bit more on these house rules and included a section on what the reactions or so-called expressions (or simply emojis) in Microsoft Teams mean.
 You don’t want these symbols to lead to any misunderstandings in your team.
 Please feel free to copy these rules and edit them as you wish for your team.
-It looks best if you implement them as a Wiki – but you can also just insert a tab with a Word document (if you want it to be easily editable) or a PDF document.
-You can access a Word document with our House Rules here.
+It looks best if you implement them as a SharePoint page, but you can also use a Wiki or insert a tab with a Word document (if you want it to be easily editable) or a PDF document.

 1. Teams commitment

 As a team, we agree to use Microsoft Teams for everything related to our teams’ work.
 We will help and encourage each other so that everyone can trust that everything they need to know about our work is available in Teams.
 We will only use email for conversations with external parties, or if we need to send official communication (that we need to keep a non-editable, time-stamped record of).